MRtrix3/mrtrix3/docs/reference/commands/dwi2mask.rst

 Options specific to the "consensus" algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- **-algorithms** Provide a list of dwi2mask algorithms that are to be utilised
+- **-algorithms** Provide a (space- or comma-separated) list of dwi2mask algorithms that are to be utilised

 - **-masks image** Export a 4D image containing the individual algorithm masks